 District spokesperson Melinda Meza has also previously said that Ramirez “is not on any Stockton Unified campus or building.”

-Trustees did not comply with these regulations when they approved Ramirez’s resignation agreement at the time, Brown wrote.
+Trustees did not comply with state public meetings regulations when they approved Ramirez’s resignation agreement at the time, Brown wrote.

-“To correct this, the Governing Board must rescind the action taken at its June 9 special meeting, and if they so choose, properly take the intended action at a regular board meeting,” Brown said in a statement to Stocktonia News Service.
+“To correct this, the Governing Board must rescind the action taken at its June 9 special meeting, and if they so choose, properly take the intended action at a regular board meeting,” Brown said in a statement to Stocktonia.

 San Joaquin District Attorney Tori Verber Salazar also wrote to the Stockton Unified governing board and its trustees last week acknowledging it had received a copy of Brown’s letter and that a preliminary investigation had been opened into the board’s actions “to explore appropriate remedies and courses of action.”